Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Numerical Results

 \section{Numerical Results}

-In this section, we perform numerical tests of the dynamic pricing algorithm discussed in previous sections.
-Specifically, we compare the results by using our dynamic price learning algorithm to the algorithm proposed in \cite{besbes}
+In this section, we perform numerical tests to examine the performance of our dynamic pricing algorithm and compare it to other existing algorithms.
+We first provide some suggestions on the implementation of our algorithm.